-- \$2,000 pa - · 1 year with possibility of renewal
+- \$2,000 pa - 1 year with possibility of renewal

 The scholarships are available to students who are accepted into a course of at least two years duration.
 Prospective applicants should have an outstanding ability in a particular sport and are expected to be an active member of a UNSW Sports Club.
-Apply directly to the Manager, Sports Association, UNSW, Sydney 2052.
-Tel (02) 9385 6022, Fax (02) 9385 6180.
+Applications close late January.